Music, Folklore & Tradition in Irish Cultural History

 LIMITED TO TEN STUDENTS ONLY.
 May be contracted for Honors Credit.

 Study Abroad Component

-A final component will be a spring intersession trip to the West of Ireland, immediately following Spring graduation, during which Dr. Smith will lead day trips, musical expeditions, and roaming seminars on music, folklore, and cultural history in the Irish countryside.
+Intersession study abroad: A final component will be a spring intersession trip (approx. May 21 – June 5) to the West of Ireland, immediately following Spring graduation, during which Dr Smith and Dr Angela Mariani will lead day trips, musical expeditions, and roaming seminars on music, folklore, and cultural history in the Irish countryside.
 Participation in this trip is a mandatory part of the course and Study Abroad scholarship assistance is available.